• broken image

 We have had a long journey with Nick and he has now settled into a sensible calm adult who is polite, fantastic on a lead and would make somebody a great sociable companion.

 Nick has suffered previous trauma which has caused some permanent internal damage.
-This does not currently cause him any problems whatsoever and is no reason why Nick shouldn't be adopted.
+This does not cpause him any problems whatsoever and is no reason why Nick shouldn't be adopted.
 Full details will be discussed with any prospective adopters.

 This handsome middle aged boy really deserves a home to call his own and we hope that someone will read this and get in touch for this lovely boy.
 The 'right' adopter will reap the rewards and find themselves with a loving and loyal companion.